 You can invest as much as you like into this type of pension.
 It’ll pay out when you reach your retirement age, just like a workplace pension does.

-Many people who've reached the age of 50 and haven’t yet started a pension assume it’s too late to start one now.
+Many people who've reached the age of 50 and haven’t yet started a pension assume it’s too late to start one.

 But, if you can start putting away cash into a pension fund now, it can still be one of the best ways to invest for your retirement.

-Even if you have no pension at 50, going by the current State Pension age of 67, you still have 17 years left to invest.
+Even if you have no pension at 50, going by a typical State Pension age of 67, you still have 17 years left to invest.
 A lot can be done in that time.

 HMRC will credit the income tax you pay into your pension each year, up to certain limits.